shyonae/selfhosted-anime/guides/building.md

 ## Folder structure

-Create the folders with these commands, the structure will be created _under the home folder of the current user_ in this case:
+Create the folders with these commands, in this case the structure will be created _under the home folder of the current user_:

 ```
 mkdir -p ~/storage/downloads/torrents/movies-anime